profullstack/mcp-server/mcp_modules/domain_lookup/README.md

 ## License

-ISC License - see LICENSE file for details.
+Apache 2.0 License - see LICENSE file for details.